 Chicken is arguably the most easy, popular, versatile protein.
 The only fuss my family has with chicken is who gets dark vs. white meat.
 Despite that ongoing saga, chicken is always a winner.
 Especially this honey mustard chicken dish – it’s a crowd pleaser I’ve been making and loving for years.
 Whenever I want something that is consistently popular, I pull out this recipe.

 This yummy chicken dish is adapted from a favorite recipe handed down from “Auntie Priscilla.”
 Priscilla is one of the first people I met after Hubby and I started dating, way back in the day.
 Once I met her, I didn’t let her go!
 Priscilla was my mentor during those earlier years of marriage and a close friend.
-Bonus: she is one awesome cook.
-In fact, she runs a delicious food truck now.
-You go, Girl!
-Check out her delish ride: http://www.panfiniti.com/index.html
+Bonus: she is one awesome cook and even owned a cool food truck once!

 If you can, marinade the chicken overnight.
 The flavors will soak in with more time.
 Try it and enjoy it soon!